1.1 Professionals and Professionalism

 • Formatted properly, standards of design

-• In an organization, you may be provided with specific formatting guidelines.
+• In an organization, you may be provided with specific formatting guidelines

 Being professional can help you stand out as a job applicant or new member of an organization, and be accepted as an organizational peer.
-As you interact with individuals in your professional network, remember to take care, be courteous, and consider business communication convention.
+As you interact with individuals in your professional network, remember to take care, be courteous, and consider business communication conventions.

 License